Arthur B. Heaton: Career

 Heaton's practice was very successful and within a few years he had already designed four apartment buildings, including The Augusta and The Highlands (now the Churchill Hotel).
 He would eventually design 28 apartment buildings between 1900 and 1940.
 The Altamont, located at 1901 Wyoming Avenue NW, is one of Heaton's prominent apartment designs and a contributing property to the Kalorama Triangle Historic District.
 Most of the residential buildings he designed were private residences.
 Heaton is one of the local architects who was responsible for designing many of the homes during Woodley Park's housing boom from 1905–1929.
-One of his noted designs in Woodley Park, 2618 31st Street NW, incorporates arches from Henry Adams's house, designed by Henry Hobson Richardson, that was demolished to make room for the Hay–Adams Hotel.
-Heaton also incorporated salvaged elements from Adams' house into the Woodley Park residence at 3014 Woodland Drive NW.
 He was one of the prominent architects who designed buildings in Kalorama Triangle during that neighborhood's development, and from 1917 to 1932, he provided plans for hundreds of homes in the Burleith neighborhood for the Shannon and Luchs development company.
 Heaton designed homes for many of Washington's prominent citizens, including Gilbert Hovey Grosvenor, the first president of the National Geographic Society, and the widow of Representative Joseph W. Babcock, whose house now serves as the Embassy of Cape Verde.

 His work was not limited to residential architecture.
 From 1908 to 1928, Heaton served as the supervising architect on the construction of the Washington National Cathedral.
 Educational buildings designed by Heaton include Corcoran Hall and Stockton Hall (both with architect Albert L. Harris) on the campus of George Washington University and Bunker Hill Elementary School (now called the Brookland Education Campus @ Bunker Hill).
-His surviving commercial designs include the Equitable Bank Building (with architect Frederick B. Pyle), the National Geographic Society's Administration Building, the Riggs National Bank, Washington Loan and Trust Company Branch (1927 addition; now a Courtyard by Marriott hotel), the John Dickson Home for Aged Men (now the Kingsbury Center), and the Park and Shop, believed to be the country's first planned neighborhood shopping center.
+His surviving commercial designs include the Equitable Bank Building (with architect Frederick B. Pyle), the National Geographic Society's Administration Building, the Riggs National Bank, Washington Loan and Trust Company Branch (1927 addition; now a Courtyard by Marriott hotel), the John Dickson Home for Aged Men (now the Kingsbury Center), and the Park & Shop, believed to be the country's first planned neighborhood shopping center.
 His demolished commercial designs include the Capital Garage, built in 1927 and imploded in 1974.

-He was a member of American Institute of Architects from 1901 until his death and named a Fellow of the American Institute of Architects in 1941.
+He was a member of the American Institute of Architects from 1901 until his death and named a Fellow of the American Institute of Architects in 1941.
 Following Heaton's death on December 6, 1951, one of his colleagues, Leon Chatelain III, donated almost 10,000 of Heaton's drawings and designs to the Library of Congress.